hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 one direction only.
 However, the ExtendedKeyUpdate message requires a full-roundtrip due to the nature of the Diffie-Hellman exchange.

-The KeyShare Entry in the ExtendedKeyUpdate message MUST be the same group mutually supported by the client and server during the initial handshake.
+The KeyShare entry in the ExtendedKeyUpdate message MUST be the same

+group mutually supported by the client and server during the initial handshake.
 The peers MUST NOT send a KeyShare Entry in the ExtendedKeyUpdate message that is not mutually supported by the client and server during